 Abu Dhabi is a melting pot of cuisines from all over.
 You’ll find falafel (fried chickpeas and fava beans patty) and shawarma shacks in every neighborhood as well as a host of Indian/Pakistani restaurants serving a variety of budget-friendly vegetarian and meat dishes.
 Our favorites are the Ponderosa Steakhouse, Royal Rajasthan and Rolls ’n’ Rice.
 If you have a sweet tooth then look out for bakeries, around the central Khalidiya, Al Zahiyah, and Al Markaziyah districts.

-You can also party pretty cheap here; the area around Abu Dhabi and Dubai is filled with luxury hotels, plush bars and big-name restaurants meaning competition is fierce.
+You can also party pretty cheap here; the area around Abu Dhabi and Dubai are filled with luxury hotels, plush bars, and big-name restaurants meaning competition is fierce.
 Several establishments run promotions to attract customers, which can lead to drinks being discounted up to 50% on certain nights of the week.
 Several bars also run has ‘ladies’ night’ on Wednesdays where you can get all sorts of deals from 2 free drinks to bottomless prosecco.

 What to see?

 You can do a lot in Abu Dhabi for free or a nominal fee; from sightseeing to budget shopping, there is something here for everyone.
 Head down to The Corniche beach, an 8 kilometer stretch of pristine white sands to enjoy excellent views and world-class facilities; the water is warm and shallow, perfect for a paddle.

 Visit the Sheikh Zayed Grand Mosque and admire its gold decor and floral murals.
 The mosque boasts the world’s largest hand-woven carpet and one of the largest collections of mosaics in the world.
 It has an open-door policy so anybody can visit and take part in the free guided tours.
 Just make sure to dress modestly since it’s a religious place of worship!